// AI_ADVOCATE

 I sell no software.
 I take no referral fees.
 I'm only paid by you.

-I built the AI Advocate role because too often 80% of the value a team needs is already sitting unused in tools they've already paid for — and because audits with no follow-through end up filed in Notion, never read.
+25+ years shipping software.
+10+ years in production AI.
+Four hype cycles survived.
+I built the Advocate role because 80% of the value a team needs is usually already sitting unused in tools they've already paid for — and audits without follow-through end up filed in Notion, never read.

 The work isn't done until your team uses AI without me in the room.